dalesgit/zettelkasten/feddeler funeral.md

 I did 't know Carl the way most of you did.
 The reason you all are here is because you can tell the poignant, funny, sad, unexpected, long-forgotten stories about him.
 I can't do that.
 I've only been attending St. Alfred's for a couple of years, and I only know Carl from the time that I became aware that there was this tall well-dressed man who sat in the same seat every week.
 For the most part, when I extended my hand in greeting, he smiled back warmly and kind of nodded.

 Seeing him left me feeling something like "there's a man who is secure in his place in the world.
 He knows who he is and he's OK with that.
 He know's where he's come from and he's OK with that.
-He knows whose he is and where he's headed and he's OK with that.
+He knows whose he is and where he's headed and he's OK with that."

 I want you to know that every time I saw him -- even more when he smiled and nodded as I shared the peace -- I felt a little bit better about myself and my own place in the universe.